 The winning bid for the 2025 Games was submitted jointly by Vancouver and Whistler as well as the Lil’wat, Musqueam, Squamish and Tsleil-Waututh nations.
 They also partnered with the True Patriot Love foundation which supports veterans, active military members and their families.

-This is to be the first Winter Hybrid Invictus Games.
+This was the first Winter Hybrid Invictus Games.
 Participants in each event are current or former servicemen and women.

 HOTELS IN DOWNTOWN VANCOUVER